Gizzzzmo/blog/content/blog/range_constrained_types_in_c++.md

 }
 ```

-The below will now compile:
+The code below will now compile:

 ```cpp
 #include "static/in_range_naive.h"